brij0707/Bhart-Verify/README.md

 # Bhart-Verify
-This is use a legal pathway to verify digital ids to prevent fraud
+This is used as legal pathway to verify digital ids to prevent fraud